Saskatchewan Rush: Draft history

+Team operations

+Branding

+When the Rush moved to Saskatoon, the team updated the Edmonton Rush branding by changing the colours, replacing silver with green in the logo and on the jerseys.
+In September 2023, the team launched a new logo designed to connect more with the team's home.
+The new logo features a bison head.
+The team unveiled new jerseys alongside the re-brand.

+Media

-The Rush reached deals with Saskatoon Media Group's CKBL-FM and SaskTel to broadcast its 2016 playoff games.
+The Rush reached deals with Saskatoon Media Group's CKBL-FM and SaskTel MaxTV to broadcast its 2016 playoff games.
 In the subsequent season, the team began to carry radio broadcasts of all games on its sister station CJMK-FM, with Tanner Fetch as play-by-play announcer.
 The team returned to CKBL-FM for 2018–19 with Dave Thomas as the radio voice of the Rush.

 As part of its exclusive broadcast rights to the league in the 2018–19 season, all Rush telecasts moved to the streaming service B/R Live, with Ryan Flaherty on play-by-play, former Vancouver Stealth play-by-play announcer Jake Elliott on colour, and local radio personality Daniella Ponticelli as reporter.
-As of the 2022 season, TSN carries all Rush games on either television or streaming as part of its national broadcast rights to the NLL.
+As of the 2022 season, TSN carries all Rush games on either television or streaming on TSN+ as part of its national broadcast rights to the NLL.